bxdoan/bxdoan/README.md

 <div align="center">

-> People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily.
+> The battles that count aren’t the ones for gold medals.
+The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.

-> — Zig Ziglar —
+> — Jesse Owens —

 </div>